Local future leaders build partnerships while learning about USAG Japan mission

 |0

-This work, Local future leaders build partnerships while learning about USAG Japan mission [Image 3 of 3], by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Local future leaders build partnerships while learning about USAG Japan mission, by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.